zerodogg/ampache-apache-docker/README.md

 `/var/www/html/themes` is where custom themes reside.
 You only need to worry about this one if you actually want to use custom themes.

+## Auto-updating the library

+The container will, by default, auto-update the ampache library.
+However, since this uses inotify, and the default max number of files allowed to be monitored on most systems is rather low (8192).
+Thus you will need to increase the number of watches allowed by writing to /proc/sys/fs/inotify/max_user_watches or setting the sysctl fs.inotify.max_user_watches if you want the container to use inotify.
+If the inotify max_user_watches is set to the default 8192, the container will not monitor the library for changes, but trigger an update of the library every 24 hours.

+If you are sure that your library is small enough for 8192 watches to be enough, you can set the environment variable `AMPACHE_FORCE_INOTIFY` to any value, and it will bypass the max_user_watches check.

 ## Thanks to
 - @arielelkin for the initial work on this container
 - @ericfrederich for his original work